 ORISE is managed for DOE by ORAU, a nonprofit consortium of 86 colleges and universities.
-ORISE includes 247 acres on the southeastern border of the ORR that from the late 1940s to the mid-1980s was part of an agricultural experiment station owned by the federal government and, until 1981, was operated by the University of Tennessee.
+ORISE includes 94.3 hectares (233 acres) on the southeastern border of the ORR that from the late 1940s to the mid-1980s was part of an agricultural experiment station owned by the federal government and, until 1981, was operated by the University of Tennessee.